jarzynskila/hashicorp-assignment/assignment.md

 ## About git push, pull, and fetch

+This document describes how the `git push`, `git pull`, and `git fetch` commands work.

 ### Overview

+The following list provides an overview for each command.

 - `git push` - sends changes from a local branch to a remote repository
 - `git fetch` - gets changes from a remote repository into your tracking branch
 - `git pull` - gets changes from a remote branch into your tracking branch and merges them into a local branch

+For more details, see the follow sections.

 ### `git push`